 Watching Grass Grow II

-The following article by Dan R. Kunkle was published in the Fall 2003 issue of Wildlife Activist.
+The following article was first published in the Fall 2003 issue of Wildlife Activist.

 With the onset of cooler weather and several heavy frosts in early October, the first season of growth has ended for the grasses on our test plots on the Lehigh Gap Wildlife Refuge restoration area.
 While the test results are not yet in for the year, by any measure imaginable, the first season of our re-vegetation effort must be considered a huge success.